Season Summary: 1966

 Back row: Roger Anderson, *Alan Page, Gary Jeremiah, *John Raffle, *Ron Leonard, *Ray Bamford, *Des Hosking (vice-captain), *Arthur Lee, *Gary Page, Merv Williams, Dick Pittard, *Kevin Rogan, *Jocka Mellis (captain-coach)

-Front row: *Bob Smith, *Dennis Blainey, *Alan Pietner, Paul Johns (mascot), *Jimmy O'Toole, *John Murrie
+Front row: *Bobby Smith, *Dennis Blainey, *Alan Pleitner, Paul John (mascot), *Jimmy O'Toole, *John Murrie

 Absent: *Gary Fitch, *David Johnson, *Ken Collins, *Tom Robson.

 Wally Clark (trainer), John McConville (Thirds coach), John Grieve (Thirds Secretary) and Doug Nicholson (Thirds President), pictured in 1966

 Back row: Wally Clark (trainer), Brian Hately, Bill Hynes, John McConville (coach), Jim Whittington, unknown

 Front row: Alan Crocker, John Raffle, Doug Nicholson (President), John Grieve (secretary), Tom Carrick

 Thirds vice-captain and best & fairest winner, John Whittington, in 1966